bhushanpatil288/Beauty-Salon/README.md

    cp env.sample .env
    ```
    *Edit the `.env` file to include your `MONGODB_URI` and any other required variables.*
-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    ```
-   The backend server should now be running (typically on `http://localhost:8080` or port specified in `.env`).
+   The backend server should now be running (typically on `http://localhost:8080` or port specified in `.env`). *Note: Dummy services, users, and appointments are seeded automatically on startup.*

 ### 2. Client Setup